Not every good dish is photogenic. Some are meant to be eaten hot, standing near the stove, edges crisp and imperfect.

 vegetable oil to drizzle

-Flip and let it sit for three minutes.
-Gently shake the frying pan once or twice.
-Flip again and repeat on both sides for one to two minutes.
-Remove from the heat and serve Jess' Potato Pancakes immediately with a small bowl of soy sauce sprinkled with gochugaru or smoked paprika on the side.
-Enjoy!
+Remove from heat and serve immediately with a small bowl of soy sauce sprinkled with gochugaru or smoked paprika on the side.

 Comments